eggzotic/simple_cryption/README.md

                  (defaults to on)

 -d, --decrypt    decrypt strings
--k, --key        use a non-default key
+-k, --key        use a non-default key (max 32 chars)
 ```

 Richard Shepherd